 - Mini Cherry Cheesecake Bites are the perfect ending to a picnic from Midlife Healthy Living.

 How do you celebrate and honor the memory of veterans on Memorial Day?
 Tell me your traditions in the comments below.
+If you enjoyed these FREE Memorial Day Printables then you will love 5 Fun Cinco de Mayo Printables to print and color for FREE!

 Thanks for stopping by!